-The white grape variety (also MT x TT 65/4) is a new variety between Müller-Thurgau x Tramín Cervený(Red Traminer).
-The crossing was made in Slovakia in 1973.
+The white grape variety (also MT x TT 65/4) is a new variety between Müller-Thurgau x Tramín Cervený(Gewürztraminer).
+The crossbreeding took place in Slovakia in 1973.
 The plant variety protection was granted in 2004.
-Incidentally, the two new varieties Medea and Pálava were created with the same parents.
-The medium ripening vine is moderately resistant to fungal diseases.
+The two new varieties Medea and Pálava were created with the same parents.
+The medium ripening vine is moderately resistant to various fungal diseases.
 It produces aromatic, extract-rich, rather low-acid white wines with a discreet muscatel tone, similar to Müller-Thurgau.
-In 2010 it was cultivated on one hectare in Slovakia.
-There are also very small stocks in the Czech Republic.
+It is grown in small quantities in Slovakia and the Czech Republic.
 In 2016, however, no stocks were reported (statistics Kym Anderson).